 Statics

-Statics is the study of forces on bodies at rest or moving at constant velocity (equilibrium).
-This is fundamental to structural analysis and machine design.
+Statics studies forces on bodies at rest or moving at constant velocity (equilibrium).
+It is the foundation of structural analysis and machine design.

 Key Principle: Equilibrium